 However, the change in methods did not lead to any let-up in the repressive pressure exerted by the MfS.
 And the aim also remained the same: to prevent the development of non-conformist or dissident ideas and behaviour.

-Numerous methods used by the Ministry of State Security (MfS) can be traced back to classic secret police and intelligence-gathering methods.
+Numerous methods used by the Ministry for State Security (MfS) can be traced back to classic secret police and intelligence-gathering methods.
 The decisive factor, however, was that the MfS was answerable only to the leadership of the Socialist Unity Party of Germany (SED).
 Otherwise its activities were not monitored or restricted in any way.

 The State Security had access to all areas of life in the GDR − even though this was not always noticeable to the individuals themselves.
 The MfS penetrated into the citizens' private lives; observing them, bugging their phones, spying on them, arresting and interrogating them.